-Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation stewardship, preservation and enhancement of agricultural lands within Imperial County and to implement the goals and objectives of the Agricultural Benefit program, as specified in the Development Agreement, including addressing the mitigation of agricultural job loss on the local economy; the projects and other recipients of the project's Agricultural Benefit Fee funds; or emphasis on creation of jobs in the agricultural sector of the local economy for the purpose of offsetting jobs displaced by this project.
+Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation the County only for such purposes as the stewardship, preservation and enhancement of agricultural lands within Imperial County and to implement the goals and objectives of the Agricultural Benefit program, as specified in the Development Agreement, including addressing the mitigation of agricultural job loss on the local economy; the projects and other recipients of the project's Agricultural Benefit Fee funds; or emphasis on creation of jobs in the agricultural sector of the local economy for the purpose of offsetting jobs displaced by this project.
 Option 4: Avoid Prime Farmland.
 The Permittee must revise their CUP Application/Site Plan to avoid Prime Farmland.
 AG-1b.
 Site Reclamation Plan.
 The DOC has clarified the goal of a reclamation and decommissioning plan: the land must be restored to land which can be farmed.
 In addition to Mitigation Measure AG-1a for Prime Farmland and Non-Prime Farmland, the Applicant shall submit to Imperial County a Reclamation Plan prior to issuance of a grading permit.
-The Reclamation Plan shall document the procedures by which each CUP will be returned to its current agricultural condition/LESA score of 66.15 for BRSF1, 58.48 for LSF1, 63.17 for LSF2, and 65.37 for LSF3.
+The Reclamation Plan shall document the procedures by which each CUP will be returned to its current agricultural condition/land evaluation site assessment (LESA) score of 66.15 for BRSF1, 58.48 for LSF1, 63.17 for LSF2, and 65.37 for LSF3, and 66.15 for LSF4.
 Permittee also shall provide financial assurance/bonding in the amount equal to a cost estimate prepared by a California-licensed general contractor or civil engineer for implementation of the Reclamation Plan in the event Permittee fails to perform the Reclamation Plan.
-Impact 4.2-3: Result in other effects that could contribute to the conversion of active farmlands to non-agricultural uses.
-Potentially Significant The following mitigation measure is required for the Big Rock Cluster: • Implement Mitigation Measure AG-1b.
-Less than Significant Impact 4.2-4: Adversely affect Potentially Significant The following mitigation measure is required for the Big Rock Cluster: Less than Significant